thindil/tkGruvbox/README.md

 4. Edit (or create) your *.Xresources* file and add line:
    * If you want to use Gruvbox light theme: `*TkTheme:gruvbox-light`
    * If you want to use Gruvbox dark theme: `*TkTheme:gruvbox-dark`
+   * If you want to use Gruvclam light theme: `*TkTheme:gruvclam-light`
+   * If you want to use Gruvclam dark theme: `*TkTheme:gruvclam-dark`
 5. Reload your Xorg configuration with command: `xrdb -merge ~/.Xresources`
 6. Profit :)